2018 Acre gubernatorial election

-The Acre gubernatorial election was held on 7 October 2018 to elect the next governor of the state, 8 federal deputies and two out of its three senators.
-Senator Gladson Cameli won 53% of the vote in the first round, making him the elected governor of Acre without the need of a runoff.
+A gubernatorial election was held in Acre on 7 October 2018 to elect the next governor of the state, 8 federal deputies, and two out of its three senators.
+Senator Gladson Cameli won 53% of the vote in the first round, making him the elected governor of Acre without the need for a runoff.
 Senator Sérgio Petecão was reelected with 30% of the vote and former congressman Márcio Bittar was elected with 23% of the vote, unseating Jorge Viana, one of the incumbent senators.

 The previous gubernatorial election in the state was held in October 2014.
 Workers' Party candidate Tião Viana was re-elected after a runoff with 51.29% of the vote, beating PSDB candidate Márcio Bittar, who got 48.71% of the vote.